-The Board is not establishing a sunset date for this proposed rulemaking, since it is needed for the Department to carry out its statutory authority.
-The Department will closely monitor this proposed rulemaking after promulgation as a final-form rulemaking in the Pennsylvania Bulletin for its effectiveness and recommend updates to the Board as necessary.
+The Board is not establishing a sunset date for this final-form rulemaking since it is needed for the Department to carry out its statutory authority.
+The Department will closely monitor this final-form rulemaking after promulgation in the Pennsylvania Bulletin for its effectiveness and recommend updates to the Board as necessary.